HaniAmmar/Qentem-Engine/Documentation/Template.md

 <loop set="..." value="..." group="..." sort="...">...</loop>
 ```

-Loops over a set and replaces the values with the string inside `value`.
-The size can be set using `repeat` option. and the index can start from the value of `index`.
-The options `repeat` and `index` can be numbers or a variable tag. the `set` works like `{var:...}` and can be used to point to a sub-array. `value` accept only strings; for matching and replacing of the values inside the loop. `group` groups the giving array by sub-value of an object. `sort` will sort the set in ascending or descending order.
+Loops over a set and replaces the values with the string inside `value`. the `set` works like `{var:...}` and can be used to point to a sub-array. `value` accepts only strings for matching and replacing the values inside the loop.
+The `group` option groups the given array by a sub-value of an object. `sort` will sort the set in ascending or descending order.

 ### Loop Example 1 (unordered set)